Juul/tail-stream/README.md

 ### If onMove is 'follow' ###

-If the operating has the /proc/self/fd folder (only modern Linux I believe) then everything will work as expected.
+If the operating system has the /proc/self/fd folder (only modern Linux I believe) then everything will work as expected.

 If the operating system does not have the /proc/self/fd folder, but fs.watch is available, then the 'move' event callback will receive null instead of the new file path, and subsequent move events will receive null instead of both the old and new file paths.
 Also, if truncate detection is enabled it will stop functioning after move, meaning that subsequent truncates will only result in an eof event.